azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 3. Choose the release link in the information bar message.
 For example: "Release **Release-1** has been created".

 4. Open the **Logs** tab to watch the release console output.

-5. After the release is complete, navigate to your site running in Azure using the Web App URL `http://{web_app_name}.azurewebsites.net`, and verify its contents.

 ## Next steps